-Lincoln County is located in North Central Wisconsin ranking 21st in size among the state's 72 counties.
-About 900 square miles (584,960 acres), of which approximately 15,000 acres of water, that contains 16 towns and 13 unincorporated "villages."
+Lincoln County is located in north central Wisconsin and ranks 21st in size among the state's 72 counties at about 900 square miles (584,960 acres), which includes approximately 15,000 acres of water.
+Lincoln County has 16 towns and 13 unincorporated villages.
 Lincoln County has 152 named lakes and 577 unnamed lakes.
-Our 22 miles of cross country trails bring a huge attraction during the Winter months, containing 315 snowmobiling trails and 200 ATV trails.
+There are 22 miles of cross country trails, 315 snowmobiling trails and 200 ATV trails, which are a tourism attraction.
 The majority of jobs in the area are made up of manufacturing, government, healthcare, education, and insurance.